gbif/jekyll-hp-base-theme/pages/measurements.md

 ```

 ## Add a page with your privacy policy
 You need to provide a page with your privacy policy.
-We have prepared one you can use that will cover if all you do is using Google Analytics.
-See [https://github.com/gbif/hosted-portals/issues/16](https://github.com/gbif/hosted-portals/issues/16)
+We have prepared one you can use that should suffice if all you do is using Google Analytics.
+See [Privacy Policy template](/privacy-policy-template) for more details on usage and conditions.

 ## Overwrite the default tracking scripts
 When the user accept the terms then a function is called that attach the measurement scripts.